Racism

 Tokenism

-Frankly, I'd hate to get a job just because I was Dutch, Canadian, an immigrant, white, or belonged to the right church.
-I want to be hired for what I can offer the company, not something I have little or no control over.
+Frankly, I’d hate to get a job just because I was Dutch, Canadian, an immigrant, white, or belonged to the right church.
+I want to be hired for what I can offer the company, not for something I have little or no control over.

 Affirmative action programs were created to undermine a system where factors such as race and ethnic background were more important than merit.
-Affirmative action worked by forcing the opposite: instead of giving preference to whites, employers were required to give preference to minorities.
+Affirmative action worked by forcing the opposite: Instead of giving preference to whites, employers were required to give preference to minorities.

 It was probably the best way to bring racial and ethnic diversity into many workplaces.
 Until we go to school, church, or work with those of other backgrounds, we see them as other, as suspect, as unknown.
 But when we live, work, and worship with them, we discover our common humanity.

-Unfortunately, affirmative action discriminates.
+Unfortunately, affirmative action also discriminates.
 Instead of being judged on merit, a lot of whites found themselves losing jobs to nonwhites who were less qualified.
 Slowly, backlash set in.

 Today we may be erring in the other direction as we try to create a level field where merit is more important than skin color.
 After a generation of affirmative action, which has had various levels of success, we see that race should no longer be a deciding factor - qualification should.